phoenixding/scdiff/README.md

 ```
 # INPUTS AND PRE-PROCESSING

-scdiff takes the two required input files (-i/--input and -t/--tf_dna) and one option config file (-k/--clusters).
+scdiff takes the two required input files (-i/--input and -t/--tf_dna) and one optional config file (-k/--clusters).

 * __-i/--input__
 This specifies the single cell RNA-Seq expression data.